Here you’ll find answers to questions we get asked most often. If you don’t see your question answered here, please contact us

 Please message us here

 .
+We are experiencing a huge influx in emails due to the FedEx shipping delays and Covid-19, and we will get back to you as soon as possible.
 Please do not send social media messages as we won't be able to get back to you via Instagram or Facebook.

 How can I make changes to an existing order?